molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 Our work enables both excitation and refocusing designs by optimizing Rf pulse and time-varying $\Delta B_0$ shim array fields.
 Note that we used additional linear gradient fields but fixed them during the optimization.
 Optimizing linear gradient fields yields worse results.

+For excitation, we propose a two-stage optimization strategy. please first use codes under folder `excitation` to optimize RF pulse and $\Delta B_0$ get desired magnitude of excited magnetizations without considering phase distributions.
+Next, please use the codes under folder `rewinding` to rewind the phase of excited magnetizations.
+Load optimized RF pulse and $\Delta B_0$ fields from the first stage in the right place.
+Note that only $\Delta B_0$ fields are optimized and RF pulse is set to zero.
+For more details, please check our paper.

+For refocusing, please first use codes under folder `refocusing` to optimize RF pulse and $\Delta B_0$ get desired refocusing magentization.

 ### Key features for usage.

 In `+mrphy/+beffective/rfgr2beff.m`, if you want to